 - Use sandbags to block gaps.

-- Shut off your electricity at the breaker panel, in case flood waters reach your electrical system.
+- Shut off your electricity at the breaker panel in case flood waters reach your electrical system.

 Hurricanes and tropical storms